 There is no form of grief that is “easy” to endure, yet the sudden, unanticipated loss of a loved one can be particularly difficult for individuals and families.
 Grief and loss challenge our sense of safety, predictability, and feelings of control over our world.
 Sudden loss challenges these world views in an even more profound way.

+At some point in our lives, we will lose someone we love.
+Grief can be a very complicated and heavy thing, that doesn’t necessarily go away but definitely gets easier.
+Everyone grieves differently, and there is no perfect way to deal with losing someone you love.
 When you lose someone to suicide, the grieving process can be quite different.
 There is often shock, sadness, guilt, and anger tied to the loss.
 While the process can be different for the person experiencing the grief, it can also be perceived as different from the outside.
 Often when you lose someone to old age, an accident, or a terminal illness, the loss gains sympathy and compassion.